victorsmirnov/victorsmirnov/resume-en.md

-# Victor Smirnov
+# Victor Smirnov Resume
 ## Full Stack developer

 ## Overview

-Victor has vast experience in the back-end (NodeJs and TypeScript, PHP and GoLang), front-end (React stack) development, and DevOps for the AWS Cloud.
+Victor has vast experience in the back-end (NodeJs and TypeScript, Java, PHP, and GoLang), front-end (React stack) development, and DevOps for the AWS Cloud.
 He worked in distributed multilingual teams as a software architect, developer and DevOps.
 In his work, Victor follows coding standards, writes tests for the code and, in general, likes the TDD approach.
-In addition, Victor is familiar with standard software development processes and knows how to write documentation.
+In addition, Victor is familiar with standard software development processes and knows how to write documentation in Russian and English.

 Victor's primary focus for the last five years was developing and supporting services that automate the company's business processes.
 The services provided REST API for the front-end application (corporate admin or website) or communicated with external services (Amazon API, CDON API, Facebook API, etc.).